brianvarskonst/wordpress-nonce-oop/README.md

 I have created a example plugin ([wp-nonce-test-plugin](https://github.com/brianvarskonst/wordpress-nonce-oop/blob/master/wp-nonce-test-plugin.php)) to use this nonce manager with an example implementation of [NonceTest](https://github.com/brianvarskonst/wordpress-nonce-oop/blob/master/NonceTest.php) Class`.

 ### The Configuration:
-Wordpress Nonce need an action to find the current action which is secured by a nonce.
+WordPress Nonce need an action to find the current action which is secured by a nonce.
 Usually forms or Urls passes the nonce.

 - The first parameter (`string: actionName`) of the configuration defines the action name of this nonce.